 Why I'm taking a sabbatical

-I'm struggling to publish this post because there's a high risk I come off as a privileged asshole (here I am voluntarily leaving a cushy job when there are so many people who can't find any work that treats them with basic respect or covers their cost of living).
-I'm ultimately going through with it because quite a few people have told me that they are considering doing something similar.
-I figure it will be helpful to share my situation, thoughts, and experiences to help others decide by way of comparison whether or not a sabbatical is right for them.
+I'm taking a sabbatical.
+Quite a few people have told me that they are considering doing something similar.
+In this post I share my situation, thoughts, and experiences to help others decide by way of comparison whether or not a sabbatical is right for them.

 Motivations